 He was nice enough to take them out and put them in the fridge.
 However, I did not discover this until 10 minutes before I left for work this morning.
-What could I make with chicken in less than 10 minutes before I left for work?
+Always trying to make up mew kid friendly recipes, I wondered what sort of chicken tenderloins recipes I could make in less than 10 minutes before I left for work?
 This sounded like a challenge and I was completely up for it.
-Challenge on.
+Game on.

-That was a no brainer.
-However, the chicken not so much.
-Clock was ticking.
+As the clock was ticking.
 I only had 8 minutes until I had to leave.
 Next stop the pantry.
 After shuffling around a few boxes and some cans, I hit pay dirt.
 A family sized can of cream of chicken soup.

 Now I know that some of you may be shaking your heads at me right now, but I only had 7 minutes to go.
 I knew that the cream of chicken soup would make a flavorful base for sauce.
 So with 6 minutes left, I went back to the fridge.